Scheduled Courses for Leading SAFe 5.0

 Establishing Team and Technical Agility

-This lesson discusses leading a successful change and how it is incorporated into the SAFe Implementation Roadmap that was introduced on the first morning.
+This lesson discusses leading a successful change and how it is incorporated into the SAFe Implementation Roadmap.
+It highlights the need for leaders to lead by example.

 Leading SAFe Course Outcomes